Skip to main content

 MEDIUM PREVALENCE

-Nuts can be found in Norwegian baking and some traditional dishes.
+Nuts turn up in Norwegian baking and a handful of traditional dishes.

 COMMONLY FOUND IN: